Breast Cancer Risk Is Not the Same for Everyone

-Before your risk assessment appointment, it is helpful to talk to your family about relatives who have had a cancer diagnosis.
-Information on both your mother’s and father’s side of the family is important.
-Questions to ask include:
+If possible, it is important to talk to your family about relatives who have had a cancer diagnosis.
+Information on both your mother’s side and your father’s side of the family is important.

 - Who has had cancer of any kind?

 - How old were they at the time of diagnosis?

 - Has anyone in the family had genetic testing?
 If so, bring a copy of their results if possible.